Never Goin' Back: Plot

-With all hope lost, Jessie comes up with the idea of convincing Brandon, their other, porn-addicted roommate, to let them take the money from the cash register at the sandwich shop where he works and then tell the police he was robbed.
+With all hope lost, Jessie comes up with the idea of convincing their other porn-addicted roommate Brandon to let them take the money from the cash register at the sandwich shop where he works and then tell the police he was robbed.
 At first, Brandon does not like the idea, but he accepts when the girls promise to have a threesome with him, a promise they do not intend to keep.
-At that moment, a disguised Dustin and his other friend, Ryan, enter and try to steal the money in order to recover what they lost in the drug deal.
+At that moment, a disguised Dustin and his other friend Ryan enter and try to steal the money in order to recover what they lost in the drug deal.
 The girls immediately recognize them and they admit to Brandon they do not have enough money to pay for rent.
-After the boys leave, a terrified Brandon admits that there is only $50 in the register and that the rest is in a safe he does not have the key for.
+After the boys leave, a terrified Brandon admits that there is only $50.00 in the register and that the rest is in a safe he does not have the key for.

-Brandon's boss, Mr. Dickson, unexpectedly arrives and Brandon hides the girls in the utility closet.
+Brandon's boss Mr. Dickson unexpectedly arrives and Brandon hides the girls in the utility closet.
 Dickson orders Brandon to leave, leaving Angela and Jessie trapped inside.
 Mr. Dickson then puts his penis inside of a sandwich bread and takes pictures of it, as the girls realize that he is an old man that they had yelled at for being sexist at a grocery store.
 Suddenly, Jessie starts having cramps due to the long constipation and defecates in a bucket.
-Angela, feeling disgusted, opens the closet door and vomits on Mr. Dickson, who passes out on the floor.
+Feeling disgusted, Angela opens the closet door and vomits on Mr. Dickson, who passes out on the floor.
 Relieved that he is still alive, the girls check his phone and discover he is "sexting" with a woman who is not his wife.
-They use his key to open the safe and take the money, before leaving a message for him telling they will show the pictures to his wife if he reports them to the police.
+They use his key to open the safe and take the money before leaving a message for him telling they will show the pictures to his wife if he reports them to the police.